 I purchased a copy of the ARRL 26th edition, 1949 “The radio amateur’s handbook” and started reading from page 1.
 Although I’m not a stranger to electronics per say, I had never built anything using vacuum tubes.
 I had to start with the basics of how vacuum tubes work.
 After getting a basic understanding of tube theory, I started experimenting with simple Class A1 triode amplifiers.
 After successfully getting a simple amplifier working I began experimenting with oscillators.
 It was at this point that I decided to go all out and try to build a plate modulated AM transmitter.

 For those interested, here is the schematic.
 This started out as a blank sheet of paper and a goal.
 Build a transmitter from scratch that could be used to talk around the world with.
 I can say that I’m well on my way to the “around the world” part.
-I’ve already made contacts with stations across the United States.
+I’ve already made contacts with stations across the United States and Canada.
 Now we just have to get those guys across the pond into vintage AM gear so that we can talk to them!

 This project involves LETHAL power supply voltages.
 You must use great care when working with this circuit.
 Never forget that death is a permanent condition!
 Any homebrew project like this might involve troubleshooting a live circuit.
 If you don’t feel comfortable working with high voltages, then you should either forget about messing with tube-type equipment, or get friendly with a local ham who is experienced with this stuff and ask them to assist you and teach you what you need to know (this person is known as an “Elmer”, and every ham, new and old, should have at least one!).
 I recommend the latter.
 Never be afraid to ask for help!
 It’s much better to feel stupid for asking than to BE stupid and get yourself killed because you didn’t ask!

 If you have any questions please leave a comment or drop me an email.